pietraferreira/quartz/content/notes/university/presentation-script-fyp.md

 Moving to the user interface, so user can actually intuitively use my tool.

-I used Bootstrap for adaptable and stylish interface design, also ensuring accessibility across devices out of the box.

 I included a text area for code input and a parse button as you can see here.

 I employed my custom Tree-sitter parser, converting to WebAssembly for Web support, offering instant feedback on the code.

-For visual feedback, I am using colour coding in the output area to differentiate between ownership and mutable/immutable borrows.

-Finally I also set up dynamic interactions, handling parsing requests and hover events for an interactive experience as you can see at the bottom of the image.
+For visual feedback, I am using colour coding in the output area and also dynamic interactions, allowing for hover events as you can see at the bottom of the image.

 ---
 **Slide 14: How do we know what to highlight?**

 How does it know what to highlight?

-The webpage uses Javascript, enhanced by the Tree-sitter parser converted to WebAssembly, to analyse Rust code in real time.

 For an immutable borrow for example, we check if the node we are looking at is a reference_expression.
 This is a technical way of saying its looking to see if the code is borrowing something.